SikroxMemer/MySQL-Colored-Console/README.md

 python mysql_python_console.py
 ```

-4. You will be prompted to enter your MySQL database credentials (host, username, password, database name).
+4. Change **config.py** and enter your MySQL database credentials (host, username, password, database name).
-5. Once connected, you can start entering your SQL queries and interacting with the database.
+5. Once connected, you can start entering your SQL queries and interacting with the database at **main.py**.

 ## Commands